nodejs/node/doc/api/n-api.md

 }
 ```

-For example, to define your own class so that new instances can be created
+For example, to define a class so that new instances can be created
 (often used with [object wrap]()):

 ```C